 Exception Procedure Exception 604.6 - Government officials on official government business (GO) 1.
 Is restricted to its geographic service area 2.
 Must not generate revenue, except as required by law 3.
 Is limited to 80 hours annually.
-May petition for additional charter hours Record the following information: 1.
-Government organization's name, address, phone number, and email address 2.
-Date and time of service 3.
-Number of government officials and other passengers 4.
-Origin, destination, and trip length (miles and hours) 5.
-The fee collected, if any 6.
-Vehicle number (example, bus 102) Retain the record for three years.
+May petition for additional charter hours Record the following information: Government organization's name, address, phone number, and email address Date and time of service Number of government officials and other passengers Origin, destination, and trip length (miles and hours) The fee collected, if any Vehicle number (example, bus 102) Retain the record for three years.

-Exception 604.7 - Qualified human service organizations (QH)

-Service to persons:

-- 1. With mobility limitations related to advanced age,

-- 2. With disabilities, or

-- 3. With low income

-Organization must register if it does not receive funds from programs listed in Appendix A of the charter regulation.
+Exception 604.7 - Qualified human service organizations (QH) Service to persons: With mobility limitations related to advanced age, With disabilities, or With low income Organization must register if it does not receive funds from programs listed in Appendix A of the charter regulation.
 Ensure that the human service agency is qualified, that is, it receives funds from programs listed in Appendix A of the charter regulation or has registered on the FTA charter website at least 60 days before the charter request.

-Record the following information:

-- QHSO's name, address, phone number, and email address

-- 2. Date and time of service

-- 3. Number of passengers

-- 4. Origin, destination, and trip length (miles and hours)

-- 5. The fee collected, if any

-- 6. Vehicle number (example, bus 102)

-Retain the record for three years.

-Exception 604.8 - Leasing FTA funded equipment and drivers to a charter service operator (LE) only if the following conditions exist:

-- 1. The operator is registered on the FTA charter registration website - The operator owns and operates buses or vans in a charter service business - The operator received a request for charter service that exceeds its capacity either of the number of vehicles operated or the number of accessible vehicles - The operator has exhausted all of the available vehicles for all registered charter providers in your geographic service area

-Record the following information:

-- 1. Registered charter provider's name, address, telephone number, and email address - 2.
-Number of vehicles leased, types of vehicles leased, and vehicle identification numbers - 3.
+Record the following information: QHSO's name, address, phone number, and email address Date and time of service Number of passengers Origin, destination, and trip length (miles and hours) The fee collected, if any Vehicle number (example, bus 102) Exception 604.8 - Leasing FTA funded equipment and drivers to a charter service operator (LE) only if the following conditions exist: The operator is registered on the FTA charter registration website The operator owns and operates buses or vans in a charter service business The operator received a request for charter service that exceeds its capacity either of the number of vehicles operated or the number of accessible vehicles The operator has exhausted all of the available vehicles for all registered charter providers in your geographic service area Record the following information: 1.
+Registered charter provider's name, address, telephone number, and email address 2.
+Number of vehicles leased, types of vehicles leased, and vehicle identification numbers 3.
 Documentation presented by the registered charter provider that the four conditions are satisfied.
 Retain the record for three years.

-Exception 604.9 - When no registered charter provider responds to a notice posted on the FTA charter website (WN):

-- Within 72 hours for charter service requested to be provided in less than 30 days, or - Within 14 calendar days for charter service requested to be provided in

-Include the in the e-mail notice sent to the list of registered charter providers:

-- 1. Customer name, address, phone number, and e-mail address (if available); - 2.
-Requested date of service; - 3.
-Approximate number of passengers - 4.
-Type of equipment requested, bus(es) or van(s); - 5.
-Trip itinerary and approximate duration; and
+Exception 604.9 - When no registered charter provider responds to a notice posted on the FTA charter website (WN): 1.
+Within 72 hours for charter service requested to be provided in less than 30 days, or 2.
+Within 14 calendar days for charter service requested to be provided in less than 20 days for charter service requested to be provided in less than 30 days.
+Include the in the e-mail notice sent to the list of registered charter providers: 1.
+Customer name, address, phone number, and e-mail address (if available); 2.
+Requested date of service; 3.
+Approximate number of passengers 4.
+Type of equipment requested, bus(es) or van(s);